mattpe/wtmp/docs/03-javascript-week-3.md

 ## Exercises - Week 3

-Recap the [generic instructions](./01-javascript-basics.md#generic-instructions-for-all-programming-tasks) from last week.
+Recap the [generic instructions](./01-javascript-basics.md#generic-instructions-for-all-programming-tasks) for coding tasks.

 Use the [WTMP Starter](https://github.com/mattpe/wtmp-starter) boilerplate as a starting point for all tasks.